KoviElango/FileOrganizer/README.md

 - Others: Any other file extensions not falling into the above categories.

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue to discuss improvements or bug fixes.

+include scripts to run at specific intervals of time